 Once coding conventions are standardized, the consolidation workflow follows a predictable sequence:

-4. Route to coding and approval.
-Once invoice data is in a structured format, it flows into your normal AP workflow: match against purchase orders where applicable, assign GL codes based on your standardized conventions, route for approval based on dollar thresholds, and post to the correct entity in your accounting platform.
-This is where the standardized coding conventions and approval thresholds you defined earlier pay off — without them, this step reintroduces the same facility-by-facility inconsistencies the consolidation workflow was designed to eliminate.
+3. Route to coding and approval.
+Once invoice data is structured, match against purchase orders where applicable, assign GL codes based on standardized conventions, route by dollar threshold, and post to the correct entity in your accounting platform.
+Without those conventions, this step reintroduces the facility-by-facility inconsistency the consolidation workflow is supposed to remove.

 Where Structured Data Extraction Delivers the Most Direct ROI